Orozco23/api-python-django/README.md

         Port: 5432
         User: The one you defined in the docker-compose.yml (default “admin”).
         Password: The one you defined in the docker-compose.yml (default “admin”).
-        Database: The name you defined in the docker-compose.yml (default “mydatabase”).
+        Database: The name you defined in the docker-compose.yml ("paintingAPI").
     ```

 <br>